-You may like to have someone to support you when you look at this leaflet.
+You may like to have someone to support you when you look at this leaflet and the websites where you can find out more.

-Get your flu and coronavirus vaccinations (jabs)
+Get your flu and coronavirus vaccinations

-The best way to help protect yourself against flu and coronavirus is to have your flu and coronavirus vaccinations
+The best way to help protect yourself against flu and coronavirus is to have your flu and coronavirus vaccinations.